If You Liked This Post Please Subscribe For Weekly Updates 🙂

-I can’t travel on my own because my mom is also my brother’s cargiver and it is even harder for him to leave home.
-Hotels and airplaines are also not accessible because to ride a plane you need to transfer which I cannot do easily and hotels do not provide the necessary equipment I would need to function.
+I can’t travel on my own because my mom is also my brother’s caregiver and it is even harder for him to leave home.
+Hotels and airplanes are also not accessible because to ride a plane you need to transfer which I cannot do easily and hotels do not provide the necessary equipment I would need to function.

 How far can you travel before it becomes too much?

 I can’t travel outside of Florida because hotels are not accessible so anything more than a few hours is too much.